-The satellite rainfall estimation shows that there was a slight overestimate observed in some pocket areas of western Oromia and South Ethiopia regions.
-On the other hand, a slight underestimate was observed in some part of South Oromia and Somali regions.
+The satellite rainfall estimation shows that there was a slight to moderate overestimate observed in southwest Ethiopia and pocket areas of Oromia region.
+On the other hand, a slight underestimate was observed in some part of western Oromia, few areas of southwest Ethiopia, and afar regions.
 There is no significant difference in the rest parts of the country, it shows the same pattern as compared with the Actual.